TL;DR

 This money can be used to:

 A crucial tip from our experts at WeCovr is to place your life insurance policy "in trust".
-This is a simple legal arrangement that ensures the payout goes directly to your beneficiaries, bypassing your estate.
+This is a simple legal arrangement that can help support the claim payment goes directly to your beneficiaries, bypassing your estate.
 This means it's not subject to Inheritance Tax and, crucially, avoids the lengthy and stressful probate process, getting the money to your family in weeks, not months or years.

 Let's see how this financial fortress works in practice.